yonaskolb/XcodeGen/Docs/ProjectSpec.md

 - if existing value and new value are both an array then add the new value to the end of the array
 - otherwise replace the existing value with the new value

-This merging behaviour can be overriden on a value basis.
+This merging behaviour can be overridden on a value basis.
 If you wish to replace a whole value (set a new dictionary or new array instead of merging them) then just affix `:REPLACE` to the key

 ```yaml